Graph

 "choice"

-- Execution continues until an end node is reached or max_steps is exceeded
+output determines the next node - Execution continues until an end node is reached or max_steps is exceeded

 State Management